For Blue Lyra Review submissions:

 What are we looking for?

 Good question.
-First, we publish poetry (short, longish, free, narrative, lyric or prose), creative nonfiction, translations, art and book reviews.
-We publish fiction (mostly flash) but this is by invitation only.
+First, we publish poetry (short, longish, free, narrative, lyric or prose), creative nonfiction, translations, art, fiction, and book reviews.
 Second, what we are looking for is simple: something that burns us, moves us, and makes us want to reread it.
 However, we are not looking for horror or erotica or western or something that will be offensive (use your judgment!).
 Every editor says it but this should be your goal: leave us desiring more.
 Send us your very best!

 We only consider unpublished work.
 Unpublished work is one that has not appeared in any form of print or digital media, including personal or public blogs.